kes/blog/content/posts/this-is-now.md

 {{< /highlight >}}

 I love how K&amp;R gives such an understated, unassuming, program.
-Not only does the string not capitalization or punctuation, not so bad, but hey, nothing, there's no return type in the signature!
+Not only does the string not have capitalization or punctuation, but also there's no return type in the signature!
 Man, this is really bare bones.
 No need to be too fastidious, I suppose.

 I do wonder what they were thinking all those years ago when they chose this as their first example